Because platelets can rise and fall even if your treatment is working, your healthcare team will try to keep your platelet count within a

 During your weekly visits, keep your healthcare team updated about any changes you experience or questions you have.

-Your doctor will help you understand how long you can expect to receive treatment for chronic ITP.
+Your doctor will help you understand how long you can expect to receive treatment for ITP.
 Without stable platelet counts above 50,000 per microliter, the risk of bleeding increases.
 Speak with your doctor about the importance of sticking with your Nplate® treatment without interruption.

 Staying on Nplate® can help raise